magomimmo/modern-cljs/doc/tutorial-13.md

            " passed the formal validation, but we still have to authenticate you")))
 ```

-> NOTE 4: Even if we could have returned to the user more detailed
+> NOTE 4: Even if we could have returned a more detailed messages from
-> messages from the validator result, to maintain the same behaviour of
+> the validator result to the user, to maintain the same behaviour of
 > the previous server-side login version we only return the *Please
 > complete the form.* message when the user typed something wrong in the
 > form fields.